Foreign Language Placement Test: FAQ

 - Be specific in describing the difficulty you are experiencing and the steps you have taken in attempting to gain access.

-- Please include in your message a telephone number where you may be reached during the day.
+- Include a telephone number where you may be reached during the day.

 - Unless directed otherwise, please do not call The Citadel Helpline with your problem.